 Wheaton College offers professional advising support through academic deans located in Kollett Hall.
 The academic deans are available to deal with specialized academic concerns by class year, as well as such areas as domestic off-campus study, study skills, learning differences, graduate and professional school advising, national competitive scholarships, and advising for students at academic risk.

-General academic advising is also available through the deans located in the Multicultural Center.
+General academic advising is also available through the deans located in the Marshall Center for Intercultural Learning.
 In addition, the Multicultural Center offers academic workshops to the diverse communities at Wheaton College.

 Students interested in study away opportunities may consult one of the advisors in the Center for Global Education.
 Both peer and professional advisors are available to assist Wheaton students as they explore global learning opportunities.